Danjb1/hovership/docs/planning.md

 - Glide
 - Flight

-Levels will contain checkpoints at which the player can swap modules.
-Modules can be found while playing through levels.
+One upgrade will be unlocked in each level, and these will be available permanently.

 ---

-### Collectibles :gem:
+## Collectibles :gem:

 Hovership needs power shards.
 These are floating geometrically-regular crystals which the player will find throughout the levels.